Gabelle: Smuggling

 Because all of the Pays had extreme disparities in tax rates and salt consumption, opportunities for smuggling were rife within France.
 In 1784, Jacques Necker, a French statesman of Swiss birth and finance minister of Louis XVI until the French Revolution, reported that a minot of salt, which was 49 kilograms (107.8 pounds) cost only 31 sous in Brittany, but 81 in Poitou, 591 in Anjou, and 611 in Berry.

 The large differences in cost between various pays clearly show the reason behind the active smuggling of salt that took place in France until the gabelle was abolished.
 The obvious means of smuggling salt was to buy it in a region where it was cheap and to sell it illegally in regions where it was expensive, at a higher price, but still less than the legal price.
 Such smugglers were called faux-sauniers, from faux ("false") and the root sau-, referring to salt.
 They were able to amass large fortunes and seen by French citizens as heroes against an arbitrary and oppressive tax of a common good necessary to life.
 In turn, the customs guards tasked with arresting the faux-sauniers were called gabelous, a term obviously derived from the gabelle they sought to uphold.
 They were despised by common folk as they were, without cause, able to search people and their homes to find illegal salt.
 The gabelous carried weapons and were known to grope women for pleasure under the false pretence of looking for salt.
-Women were often used to smuggle salt under their dresses and sometimes used false derrières known as faux culs (from Latin culus meaning the human fundament).
+Women often smuggled salt under their dresses and sometimes in false buttocks (faux culs).
 By the end of the eighteenth century, female smuggling was so common in some areas, especially in the west, that more women were arrested than men.
 It has been estimated that between 1759 and 1788, out of the 4788 arrests in Laval, 2845 women and children were arrested, amounting to more than half.